-Members of the Development Committee play a critical role in supporting and facilitating the achievement of the Foundation & Friends' fundraising goals.
+The purpose of this Committee is to play a critical role in supporting and facilitating the achievement of the Foundation & Friends' fundraising goals.
 The Committee will enable the Foundation & Friends to effectively support the vital work of the Royal Botanic Gardens and Domain Trust (Gardens).
-This will be done by serving as ambassadors of Foundation & Friends and the Gardens, offering strategic guidance to maximise fundraising opportunities, and providing oversight to ensure excellence in development practices lan Breedon Appointed 15 November 2017, previously Ex officio Director 28 January 2015 to 15
+This will be done by serving as ambassadors of Foundation & Friends and the Gardens, offering strategic guidance to maximise fundraising opportunities, and providing oversight to ensure excellence in development practices.

-Information on directors
+Information on Directors

-Elected directors:
+Flected directors: